 Workers’ compensation benefits are available even if you’re being blamed for your accident and injuries.
 You’ll receive full compensation for your injuries even if you’re the at-fault party.

-However, under Florida comparative fault laws, your personal injury settlement or verdict can be reduced to account for your share of the blame.
-That doesn’t mean you lose your right to seek damages.
-It only means that you could walk away with less than 100% of your settlement if you’re found partly responsible.
+However, under Florida modified comparative fault laws, your personal injury settlement or verdict can be reduced to account for your share of the blame — or even eliminated if you are mostly at fault.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries